R/generics.R, R/feature_groups.R, R/feature_groups-set.R, and 10 more

 Sets workflow section for more details.

-(sets workflow) For [: a character with name(s) of the sets to keep.
+(sets workflow) A character with name(s) of the sets to keep.

 delete returns the object for which the specified data was removed.